vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-package-install.md

   virtual_host_fqdn: "grafana.sfo01.rainpole.vmw"
 ```

-For a full list of user-configurable values, see the official [Grafana documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-grafana.html)
+For a full list of user-configurable values, see the [Grafana documentation](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/2.3/using-tkg/workload-packages-grafana.html).

-An example screenshot for customizing your Grafana installation follows.
+Below is a sample screenshot for customizing your Grafana installation:

 ![Screenshot of Install Grafana screen showing custom YAML file](img/tanzu-pkgs/tanzu-pkgs12.png)